Get recipes, tips and all kinds of cheezy goodness

 Posted on February 5, 2019

 February is a month devoted to passion and relationships, and something we’re passionate about now and throughout the year is the relationship between food and health.
-Plant-based living is far more certain than an arrow from Cupid or random chance at finding the perfect match for healthy, delicious meals.
+Plant-based living is far more certain than an arrow from Cupid or a random chance at finding the perfect match for healthy, delicious meals.

 Need proof?
 Take a look at this recipe for Quinoa Stuffed Avocados.
 It’s an ideal example of what the American Heart Association recommends for a healthy diet, starting with “eat a variety of foods from all the food groups.”